ISLAMIC DEVELOPMENT BANK

 At the bank’s Annual 2020 meeting, the bank’s conference will feature policymakers, academics, business leaders, public figures, journalists, and other related experts to discuss and formulate strategies for addressing the topics of Diversification of Hydrocarbon-based Economies and the Development of Electric and Commercial Infrastructure in Rural West Africa.
 Delegates will propose and discuss research, investment, advisory, and development strategies regarding the aforementioned topics, and vote on comprehensive resolutions to recommend to the bank’s Board of Directors at the close of the meeting.

-Electric and Commercial Infrastructure in Rural West Africa
+Electric & Commercial Infrastructure in Rural West Africa

 Diversification of Hydrocarbon-based Economies